 What is your budget?

 Evaluate to understand how much your organisation can invest in the project.
-Independent business consultants are more economic than business consulting firms.
+Independent business consultants are more economic than business IT consulting services firms.

 Recognize the finances available for the project and choose your consultant accordingly.

 What are some of the anticipated challenges of this project?